Tag Archives: 508(c)(1)(A)

 In the book God Betrayed/Separation of Church and State: The Biblical Principles and the American Application (“God Betrayed”) as well as in other books and writings, I originally taught that a New Testament church could depend upon Internal Revenue Code (“IRC”) § 508(c)(1)(A) for her non-taxable status (See Endnote 1 for links to the two free versions of God Betrayed or for ordering information should you desire a softback copy as well as information on other books and resources by Jerald Finney.).
 I was wrong.
 After years of study, I have learned that a New Testament church cannot depend upon 508(c)(1)(A) for her non-taxable status because, in so doing, the church gives up her New Testament and First Amendment status; the church becomes tax exempt as opposed to non-taxable.
 However, I am more certain than ever of the correctness of my original biblically based conclusions that a church grieves the Lord when they intentionally, knowingly, recklessly, or negligently attain church corporate and/or 501(c)(3)/508(c)(1)(A) status or legal entity status (See Endnote 1) of any kind.
 I ask those who have followed my teachings to forgive me for misleading them concerning church 508 status.
 This brief article explains church 508 status and its effect.

-A New Testament Church is also a First Amendment Church.
-This is because the First Amendment is a law which corresponds with biblical principles to include freedom of religion and conscience (separation of church and state), freedom of speech, freedom of press, and freedom of association.
-The First Amendment is a part of the second highest law of the land, the United States Constitution.
 The highest law of every nation is God’s law, whether a nation recognizes it or not.
 The Lord, for the time being, allows individuals, families, churches, and nations free will to honor His precepts or not.
 The choices determine the ultimate consequences.
 Click here to listen to Jerald Finney’s lecture “Hierarchy of Law” (CD of speech at a church in Tennessee given on the Sunday the church formally adopted the Declaration of Trust).
 The following article “First Amendment Protection of New Testament Churches/Federal Laws Protecting State Churches (Religious Organizationsalso explains hierarchy of law.

 The First Amendment says: